 Which brings us to our next point…

 Not only can internal linking help you to propel yourself upwards in SERPS, it can help you to do it quickly and easily.
 As in… really quickly!
 Don’t believe us?
-If you have two and a half minutes to spare, take a look at this video from SEO sage Neil Patel.
+If you have two and a half minutes to spare, take a look at this video to find out how.

 The better search engines understand your content, its importance and its relevance to users the better able they are to rank it.